rokkro/earthviewpaper/README.md

 * Cinnamon and Pantheon should work, but are untested.
 * In a terminal: ```python3 /path/to/earthviewpaper.py```
 * XFCE and LXQT will be supported sometime in the future.
-* MATE 1.16 support will be added soon.
+* MATE 1.16 support will be added soon when I can test it.
-* There are multiple ways to add to your distribution's startup such as: through a GUI, adding it to your crontab, adding it as a systemd service, and more.

 ####Unsupported Desktop Enironments/WM's:
 #####The script can still download and save the wallpaper, despite not being able to change the wallpaper on its own.